-Steve Augustino’s telecommunications practice is both broad and deep, ranging from regulatory, legislative and administrative law counsel to transactional advice, advocacy and litigation.
+Steve Augustino is chair of the Communications practice.
+Steve’s practice is both broad and deep, ranging from regulatory, legislative and administrative law counsel to transactional advice, advocacy and litigation.
 An advocate since the early days of competition in telecommunications, Steve has guided clients through the shifting policies, exponential growth and extraordinary innovation in the telecommunications industry over the last 25 years.
 His clients include companies and organizations from developing and established markets, including major wireless service providers, manufacturers, trade associations and emerging telecom businesses.

 Steve is experienced in enforcement, investigations and audits of communications companies.
 He represents telecommunications service providers in Federal Communications Commission (FCC) enforcement actions, including Universal Service Fund (USF) compliance investigations and Universal Service Administrative Company (USAC) reporting audits.
 His enforcement experience includes investigations involving USF contribution obligations, Lifeline, e-rate and other USF benefit payments, customer proprietary network information (CPNI) obligations, third-party billing (“cramming”), 911 call-handling obligations, network outage reporting, prepaid card marketing, fax marketing and other carrier practices.